 The SMH project contemplates the need for future energy demand to be met with holistic hydropower technologies that provide both energy and environmental benefits.
 SMH is not an individual technology or a specific facility design – it is a framework for developing new small hydropower projects.

 Within the SMH paradigm, small hydropower development begins with the conceptualization of a facility as an integrated system of standardized modules.
-Both the facility and the modules operate with dedicated functionalities which together maintain the natural function of streams and watersheds.
+Both the facility and the modules operate with dedicated functionalities which together maintain the natural function of streams and watersheds, in a similar way that conventional hydropower systems operate.
 Modularity enables scalability in two ways – at a single site, by combining multiple modules of the same type, and across multiple sites, by using the same module in different locations.
 This scalability of standard module designs is hypothesized to lower design, manufacturing, development, and operational costs throughout the development lifecycle.

-Premise: Site classification seeks to assess and define commonalities among stream-reaches to guide the need for and design of modular technologies.
-It builds upon the concept that module design should be informed by and maintain natural stream functionalities.
+Premise: Site classification seeks to assess and define commonalities among stream-reaches and existing water infrastructure to guide the need for and design of modular technologies.
+It builds upon the concept that module design should be informed by and maintain natural stream functionalities and existing water infrastructure operational requirements.

 Figure 2.
 A national map shows how site classification was used to define ten clusters that illustrate the variability in sediment characteristics across the country (Figure 2).
 Sediment clustering variables included % agricultural land in the watershed, stream flow, runoff, impervious surfaces, % sand in the watershed, % clay in the watershed, forested coverage, stream slope, mean water velocity, and erosion potential.
 These clusters can be used to inform the need and design requirements of different types of sediment transport modules.